Provisioning

 python3 nrf_cloud_onboard.py --apikey $API_KEY --csv onboard.csv

-You can now proceed to test that the provisioning was successfull by using the SoftBank FOTA sample
+You can now proceed to test that the provisioning was successful by using the SoftBank FOTA sample.

 Note

-As the device uses only JWT and a keypair to authenticate, you need not provision that certificate back to the device.
-Similarly, cloud will extract the public key from a certificate when it verifies the JWT.
+As the device uses only JWT and a keypair to authenticate, you do not need to provision that certificate back to the device.
+Similarly, nRF Cloud extracts the public key from a certificate when it verifies the JWT.